plaid/quickstart/node/README.md

 initialization parameters associated with the Plaid Token will be applied.

 ## The OAuth redirect flow
 Some European institutions require an OAuth redirect authentication flow, where the end user is redirected to the bank’s website or mobile app to authenticate.
-For this flow, you should provide an additional configuration parameters, `PLAID_REDIRECT_URI`.
+For this flow, you should provide an additional parameter, `PLAID_REDIRECT_URI`.
+This redirect URI must be added to the [allowed redirect URIs in the Dashboard](https://dashboard.plaid.com/team/api).

 ``` bash
 # You will need to configure the PLAID_REDIRECT_URI for